eoftedal/containerify/README.md

   --setTimeStamp <timestamp>     Optional: Set a specific ISO 8601 timestamp on all entries (e.g. git commit hash).
 Default: 1970 in tar files, and current time on manifest/config
   --verbose                      Verbose logging
-  --allowInsecureRegistries      Allow insecure registries (with self-signed/untrusted cert) --customContent <dirs/files>   Optional: Skip normal node_modules and applayer and include specified root folder files/directories instead.
+  --allowInsecureRegistries      Allow insecure registries (with self-signed/untrusted cert) --allowNoPushAuth              Allow pushing images without authentication/token if the registry allows it --customContent <dirs/files>   Optional: Skip normal node_modules and applayer and include specified root folder files/directories instead.
 You can specify as
                                  local-path:absolute-container-path if you want to place it in a specific location --extraContent <dirs/files>    Optional: Add specific content.
 Specify as local-path:absolute-container-path,local-path2:absolute-container-path2 etc